How is my home's value calculated?

 Mortgage lenders use the appraisal to determine how much they are willing to lend a buyer for the property.

 The appraised value is used both for new mortgages as well as other types of borrowing in which you may put the house down as collateral.
-A lender will use the appraisal to figure out the loan to value (LTV) ratio.
+A lender will use the appraisal to figure out the loan-to-value (LTV) ratio.

 The LTV is typically kept below 80%.
 That means you are being loaned 80% or less of the home’s appraised value.
 A higher LTV may prevent borrowing or require the person to get mortgage insurance.